 Go back to Africa.

-Our first exposure to Mauritania as a possible climbing destination came from Salvador during our trip to Mali in December of 2015.
+Our first exposure to Mauritania as a possible climbing destination came courtesy of Salvador during our trip to Mali in December of 2015.
 Salvador mentioned two huge domes in the Mauritanian desert by the names of Ben Amera and Ben Aicha.
 Once home, no amount of googling around would produce any climbing-related information for Mauritania, though I did find photos of the two formations.
 Impressive indeed.

 .